 - date

-- distance travelled for each business trip, and
+- distance travelled for each business trip

 - reason for the trip.

-You can use the business use percentage from the three-month logbook for the next three years, provided the business use does not change by more than 20%.
+You can use the business use percentage from the three-month logbook for the next three years, provided the business use doesn't change by more than 20%.

-If you do not keep records for your vehicle, we limit your claim for expenses and depreciation to a maximum of 25%.
+If you don't keep records for your vehicle, we limit your claim for expenses and depreciation to a maximum of 25%.